 Who do we share your personal data with?

 We sometimes share your personal data with trusted third parties.
+These are companies that are processing the data collected on our behalf and therefore have to adhere to the same strict guidelines and rules in relation to your personal data.
 We work closely with them to ensure that your privacy is respected and protected at all times.

 Examples of the kind of third parties we work with are:

 IT companies who support our website and other business systems

 The police, other law enforcement, regulatory or Government bodies

 Educators and educations settings such as schools and nurseries